adityabaronia/Learming-AD/NTLM Protocol.md

 ### Summary of verification process of Local Account

-Since the server sends a challenge and the client encrypts this challenge with the hash of its secret and then sends it back to the server with its username , the server will look for the hash of the user's passwrod in its SAM database.
+<span style="color: red">Since the server sends a challenge and the client encrypts this challenge with the hash of its secret and then sends it back to the server with its username , the server will look for the hash of the user's passwrod in its SAM database.
 Once it has it, it will also encrypt the challenge previously sent with this hash, and copmare its result with the one returned by the user.
 If it is the same then the user is authenticated!
-Otherwise, the iser has not provided the correct secret.
+Otherwise, the iser has not provided the correct secret.</span>

 ## Domain account
 When an authentication is done with a domain account, the user's NT hash is no longer stored on the server, but on the domain controller.
 The server to which user wants to authenticate receives the answer to its challenge, but it is not able to check if this answer is valid.
 It will delegate this task to the domain controller.